Proposal for simulating quantum spin models with the Dzyaloshinskii-Moriya interaction using Rydberg atoms and the

-Recently, Kodama et al. theoretically showed that the one-dimensional chiral magnets under a uniform magnetic field exhibit spin parity effects, where the properties of the system depend on whether spin $S$ is half-odd integer or integer, i.e. the parity of $2S$~\cite{Kodama_thesis,Kodama2023}.
-They showed that the spin parity effect can be clearly seen when the DMI is larger than the exchange interaction.
-Although this effect is interesting, it is difficult to observe in solid-state experiments because the typical magnitude of the DMI in crystals is 1 or 2 orders of magnitude smaller than that of the exchange interaction.
+In solid-state physics, the Dzyaloshinskii-Moriya interaction (DMI) \cite{Dzyaloshinsky1958,Moriya1960} is crucial in understanding magnetism in crystals without space-inversion symmetry.
+This interaction leads to nontrivial magnetic structures in materials with structural chirality, known as chiral magnets.
+The classical effects of DMI include the formation of chiral soliton lattices \cite{Togawa2012,Kishine2015,Togawa2016} and skyrmions \cite{Muhlbauer2009,Yu2010,Nagaosa2013}.
+Moreover, the role of DMI in quantum phenomena has been extensively studied \cite{Oshikawa1997,Affleck1999,Takashima2016,Kodama_thesis,Kodama2023}.
+One of the most conspicuous quantum effects in magnets is the spin-parity effect.
+This effect refers to the phenomenon in which properties differ significantly depending on whether the spin is half-integer or integer.
+Recent theoretical work by Kodama et al. has shed light on the spin-parity effects in one-dimensional chiral magnets, particularly when the DMI exceeds the exchange interaction~\cite{Kodama_thesis,Kodama2023}.
+However, experimental observation of these effects is challenging due to the relatively small magnitude of the DMI compared to the exchange interaction in typical crystal systems.
 A promising candidate for quantum simulations of the DMI is neutral cold atoms in optical lattices with synthetic spin-orbit coupling (SOC) \cite{Dalibard2011,Goldman2014,Zhai2015}.
 Previous theoretical studies have shown that an effective Hamiltonian in the strongly correlated regimes becomes the spin Hamiltonian with the DMI \cite{Cole2012,Radic2012,Cai2012,Peotta2014,Gong2015,Goldman2023a}.
-However, the SOC induces heating of the system, which prevents us from exploring the low-energy physics and long-time evolution \cite{Wang2012,Huang2016,Wu2016,Sun2018}.
+However, this synthetic SOC induces heating, which makes the low-energy physics and long-time evolution inaccessible \cite{Wang2012,Huang2016,Wu2016,Sun2018}.

+The purpose of this paper is two-fold.
+First, we propose a method to simulate quantum spin models with DMI in Rydberg atom quantum simulators, in a way accessible with current experimental techniques.
+Second, we explore the nontrivial properties of a quantum spin model that exemplifies the importance of our quantum simulator.